 A good tenant-landlord is important for not only the people involved with the tenancy agreement but for the economy overall.
-Although, most of the tenants and landlords uphold their respective parts of the contract, there are many who have no regard for either contract or the property.
+Although most of the tenants and landlords uphold their respective parts of the contract.
+There are many who have no regard for either contract or the property.
+There are cases when penalties are being imposed on tenants.

-We present you some instances that can attract a major penalty for the tenants.
+We present you some instances that can attract major penalties imposed on tenants.

 This is the most common rule that tenants don’t adhere to.
 If a tenant has two consecutive months of arrears then the landlord can evict him.